bbauska/JS-InterviewQuestions-JS/README.md

 <h3>101: What is the purpose of meta tag?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-When this tag is read while parsing the html code, internet explorer searches for this page in cache at that instant.
+<p>When this tag is read while parsing the html code, internet explorer
+searches for this page in cache at that instant.
 If it is found, it will be removed from the cache.</p>

 <h4>Syntax:</h4></p>
 <pre>&lt;META Http-equiv="PRAGMA" Content="NO-CACHE"&gt;</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->